Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 Added Burden of Cancer Treatment

-Those treated with platinum-based chemotherapy like Cisplatin and taxanes like Paclitaxel were the most affected by these nerve pains, which lasted for at least three months.
+Those treated with platinum-based chemotherapy such as Cisplatin and taxanes (a class of chemotherapy drugs) such as Paclitaxel were the most affected by this type of enduring nerve pain.
 Platinum-based chemotherapy drugs work by damaging the DNA of cancer cells, while taxanes stop cancer cells from replicating.

-Nerve pain from chemotherapy was the most common in lung cancer patients and least common in patients with with ovarian cancer.
+Nerve pain from chemotherapy was the most common in lung cancer patients and least common in patients with ovarian cancer.

 Researchers link higher neuropathy rates in lung cancer patients to complex treatments.
 These patients frequently use multiple and prolonged chemotherapy cycles.